Nisim Aloni: Literary career

+In all of Aloni’s plays, his virtuoso use of language stands out in its uniqueness.
+One of the hallmarks of Aloni’s style is his use of language that is unbound by norms, registers, levels, or linguistic standards.
+Aloni blends different idioms and linguistic layers, combining high and low language, standard with non-standard speech, and interweaving a rich variety of foreign languages into Hebrew.
+He orchestrates the elements of language and turns them into a kind of concert, one that invites the listener to attune to its rhythms, its musical progression, its flexibility, diversity, and the abundance of rhetorical, rhythmic, and metaphorical devices it contains.
+Aloni shatters all conventional dramatic unities—including the unity of genre—and in their place he establishes the unity of language and style.

 Many of his plays involve royalty, such as The King's Clothes, The American Princess, The Bride and the Hunter of Butterflies (adapted for television by Ram Loevy), Edi King.
 His other plays include The Gypsies of Jaffa, The Revolution and the Chicken, Lukas the Coward, The Raucous Dying, Napoleon Dead or Alive.

+Another theatrical field in which Aloni was active was writing and directing for light entertainment.
+Notably, he wrote and directed two shows for the comedy trio HaGashash HaHiver: Cinema Gashash (1967) and Cantata for Shawarma (1969).
+These shows were enormously successful, and several of the sketches and expressions he wrote for them became cult classics and cultural touchstones in Israeli society.

-Aloni highly esteemed the actress Hanna Rovina, and wrote a play, Aunt Liza, specifically for her to act the lead part.
+Aloni held actress Hanna Rovina in high esteem, and wrote a play, Aunt Liza, specifically for her to act the lead part.

 He has also published a collection of prose, Notes of a Stray Cat.